The Ausangate Trek

 You will require a pretty good level of fitness to attempt this hike.
 It is classified as a grade C trek.

-This means that the route is considered fairly long and with high elevation.
+This means that the route is considered relatively long and with high elevation.

 Consider that you will be trekking through terrain where the altitude will constantly be changing as we move on.